12 Impressive Movies To Learn Turkish

 Movies – 1133133, Emotional TV Dramas – 1630830, Romantic TV-Series – 1630825, Emotional Movies – 1637349, Comedies – 1133134, Dramas – 1133135, Romantic Movies – 1630981, TV Dramas – 1207137, Turkish Movies & TV-Shows – 871341, TV-Series – 1295701, and many more.

-You can also watch several original films and TV-Series on various online streaming, including Amazon Prime Video and many more.
+You can also watch several original films and TV series on various online streaming services, including Amazon Prime Video and many more.

-Some videos are also available on YouTube, Vimeo, etc.
+Some videos are also available on YouTube, Vimeo, and other platforms.

 12 Must-watch movies to help you learn Turkish

-Today we’ll take the first step to know how we can learn Turkish the easy way, i.e., by exploring its films.
+Today, we’ll take the first step toward learning Turkish easily by exploring its films.

-Turkish is one of the difficult languages, and cinemas can undoubtedly help you in the journey of Turkish eloquence.
+Turkish is one of the most difficult languages, and cinema can undoubtedly help you on your journey toward Turkish fluency.

-Here is a list of 12 cinematic wonders that can help you quickly dive through your Turkish lessons.
+Here is a list of 12 cinematic wonders to help you quickly dive into your Turkish lessons.

-Initially, you can see with subtitles before trying without it.
+Initially, you can view it with subtitles before trying it without.

 1. Eşkıya (The Bandit) — 1996

-After finding his home village drowned in water because of constructing a new dam, he reaches Istanbul to take old revenge.
+After finding his home village drowned in water because a new dam had been constructed, he reached Istanbul to take old revenge.

-With some complex vocabulary, this film is suitable for intermediate to advanced-level learners of the Turkish language.
+Despite its complex vocabulary, this film is suitable for intermediate to advanced learners of Turkish.

 If you fancy seeing thrillers and crime talkies, you can surely add them to your favorite list.